Other / mixed grade configuration · Cochran, GA

 What is the racial and ethnic makeup of Bleckley County Success Academy?

-The largest demographic group at Bleckley County Success Academy is White at 49.4%.
-The school serves a diverse student body in Cochran, GA.
+The largest demographic group at Bleckley County Success Academy is White at 49.4% of enrollment, in Cochran, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 55.5/100.

 What is the Resource Investment Index for Bleckley County Success Academy?

-Bleckley County Success Academy has a Resource Investment Index of 20/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Bleckley County Success Academy has a Resource Investment Index of 10/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page